Schur-Positivity of Short Chords in Matchings: Abstract

 \section{Abstract}

 We prove that the set of matchings with a fixed number of unmatched vertices is Schur-positive with respect to the set of short chords.
 Two proofs are presented.
 The first proof applies a new combinatorial criterion for Schur-positivity, while the second is bijective.
 The coefficients in the Schur expansion are derived, and interpreted in terms of Bessel polynomials.
-We present a Knuth-like equivalence relation on matchings, and show that every equivalence class corresponds to an irreducible representation.
+Then, we present a variant of Knuth equivalence for matchings, and show that every equivalence class corresponds to a Schur function.
 We proceed to find various refined Schur-positive sets, including the set of matchings with a prescribed crossing number and the set of matchings with a given number of pairs of intersecting chords.
 Finally, we characterize all the matchings $m$ such that the set of matchings avoiding $m$ is Schur-positive.

 \keywords{Quasi-symmetric function, Schur-positive set, symmetric function, pattern avoidance, matchings, Bessel polynomials}